pytorch/botorch/docs/models.md

 title: Models
 ---

-MModels play an essential role in Bayesian Optimization.
+Models play an essential role in Bayesian Optimization.
 A model is used as a surrogate function for the actual underlying black box function that one is trying to optimize.
 In botorch, a `Model` maps a set of design points to a posterior probability distribution of its output(s) over the design points.